giantswarm/giantswarm-aws-account-prerequisites/README.md

 ## Prepare the tenant cluster account

-Ensure you set the `main_account_id` variable to the ID of the main account used in the previous step.
+Ensure you set the `main_account_id` variable to the ID of the main account used in the previous step and the same time you set `tenant_account_id` with the target AWS account ID you will use for run your tenant clusters.

 Run the module in the **tenant cluster account**: